-Step 2: Add the pepped to the baking pan and add a spoonful of sauce to each half.
+Step Two: Add the pepped to the baking pan and add a spoonful of sauce to each half.
 Then divide the chicken and place in each pepper.
 Add the rest of the sauce.
 Sprinkle with garlic salt.

 I wanted to share a few tips with you to make sure that you have the best result ever.

-- In the mood for something spicy?
+Spicy - In the mood for something spicy?
 Sprinkle in some red pepper flakes!